EPS15

 Epidermal growth factor receptor substrate 15 is a protein that in humans is encoded by the EPS15 gene.

 Function

 This gene encodes a protein that is part of the EGFR pathway.
 The protein is present at clathrin-coated pits and is involved in receptor-mediated endocytosis of EGF.
 Notably, this gene is rearranged with the HRX/ALL/MLL gene in acute myelogeneous leukemias.
 Alternate transcriptional splice variants of this gene have been observed but have not been thoroughly characterized.

-Model organisms

-Model organisms have been used in the study of EPS15 function.
-A conditional knockout mouse line, called Eps15tm1a(KOMP)Wtsi was generated as part of the International Knockout Mouse Consortium program—a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists—at the Wellcome Trust Sanger Institute.

-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty six tests were carried out on mutant mice and one significant abnormality was observed: homozygous mutant animals had a decreased mean corpuscular hemoglobin concentration.

 Interactions

 EPS15 has been shown to interact with: